 - Educational press-reports-2012: concerns about government

-- Press-reports-2012 raise the question: are schools heading for privatisation?
-Major concerns expressed by union general secretaries and educational journalists.
+- ARCHIVED Press-reports-2012 raise the question: are schools heading for privatisation?
+Major concerns expressed by union general secs and educational journalists.

 - Critique of government's account of "coasting" schools, with an alternative suggestion

 - The grammatical terms required in KS2 testing are of no obvious use in promoting reading or writing